D'Aguilar Highway

-The D'Aguilar Highway is a two-lane highway linking the Bruce Highway near Caboolture with Kingaroy in the state of Queensland, Australia.
-Major towns along the route include Woodford, Kilcoy, Blackbutt, Yarraman, Nanango and Kingaroy.
+The D'Aguilar Highway is a two-lane highway linking the Bruce Highway near Caboolture with the Bunya Highway in Kingaroy in the state of Queensland, Australia.
+Major towns along the route include Woodford, Kilcoy, Blackbutt, Yarraman, and Nanango.
 The highway is approximately 164 km in length.
-The D'Aguilar Highway's highest elevation along its length is 527 m just north of Yarraman, and the lowest point is at 26.8m just west of Caboolture.
+The D'Aguilar Highway's highest elevation along its length is 527 m just north of Yarraman, and the lowest point is at 26.8 m just west of Caboolture.